toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/PlatformsApi.md

 > Platform PlatformGet (string platformId)

-Get a platform
+Get detailed information about a platform

-Returns data about a specific platform
+Return data about a specific platform

 ### Example